 💡 Did you know that talking to someone out of your organization about a patient, or posting any work-related content on social media, can actually be a HIPAA violation?
 Read more on HIPAA violations.

 Violating HIPAA regulations is a punishable offense that can cost healthcare providers thousands or even millions of dollars in financial penalties and lawsuits.
 This is why healthcare organizations must do everything they can to ensure that staff is well-trained on how to handle PHI; specifically how, when, and where PHI should be used and disclosed.

 Aside from complying with HIPAA regulations, there are other reasons why compliance training is crucial, including constant change, fines, patient safety, patient trust, and liability concerns.

 As technology evolves, so do the laws surrounding how it should be used in healthcare facilities.
 For instance, during the COVID-19 pandemic, healthcare providers resorted to telemedicine to continue providing care for their patients.
 Because of this, the Office for Civil Rights (OCR) issued the Notification of Enforcement Discretion for Telehealth Remote Communications, which encouraged healthcare providers to use only HIPAA-compliant video conferencing tools.

 Conducting regular compliance training will ensure healthcare professionals are up to date with the latest news and changes regarding HIPAA regulations.
 This will help reduce the chances of human error, which is a major cause of a data breach.

-Properly training healthcare staff significantly reduces the risk of errors that may lead patients' private data to be leaked.
-Moreover, staff who are trained to deal with a possible breach would know to report it immediately to mitigate damage.
+Properly training healthcare staff significantly reduces the risk of errors that may lead to patients' private data being leaked.
+Moreover, staff who are trained to deal with a possible breach know to report it immediately and as a result, mitigate the damage.